Michael Palin's Hemingway Adventure

 Michael Palin's Hemingway Adventure is a 1999 BBC television documentary presented by Michael Palin.
 It records Palin's travels as he visited many sites where Ernest Hemingway had been.
 The sites include Spain, Chicago, Paris, Italy, Africa, Key West, Cuba, and Idaho.

 After the trip was over Michael Palin wrote a book about the journey and his experiences.
 This book contains both Palin's text and many pictures by Basil Pao, the stills photographer who was on the team.

 The journey

 The series consists of four 50-minute episodes, as follows:

 Episode 1

 The programme starts out with Palin sitting on a beach reading a novel of Hemingway.
-After being chased by a fake bull he ends up in Pamplona, Spain.
-There he watches the famous bull run and then goes to interview a professional matador.
+After being chased by a fake bull he ends up in Pamplona, Spain, the setting for Hemingway's novel The Sun Also Rises.
+There he watches the famous bull run and then goes to interview a professional matador, Vicente Barrera.
 Hemingway loved the bull run, and Palin confides that it must be an age thing – he can't stand watching it.
+Palin travels to Valencia to witness another fiesta, 'fallas'.

 Travelling to Africa where Hemingway went on many safaris, Palin goes to a local Maasai circumcision where the teenage boys are dressed up in finery.
 "Which of you is the most beautiful here?" he asked.
 "We are all beautiful," replies the boy, "except you!"
 Afterwards, he catches a view of Mount Kilimanjaro, Africa's highest point.